khanshafiira/Project_CRISP-DM/README.md

 # Covid-19

 ## Case Summary
-Unraveling Indonesia's Covid-19 Puzzle: A CRISP-DM Journey from Data to Insights
+**"Unraveling Indonesia's Covid-19 Puzzle: A CRISP-DM Journey from Data to Insights"**

 - Objective Statement:
   - Get business insight about the date that has the highest number of new Covid-19 cases reported in one day.